 The second day in Sauraha

 Early in the morning, I met with Lisa and the agency’s guides, Ramo and Basanthe.
 We walked down along Sauraha’s main street to the Rapti River.
-At the river, the guides checked our entrance permits at the ticket counter of the national park.
-We crossed the river in a primitive wooden canoe, while a huge crocodile was peacefully floating in the water at just fifteen meters from us.
+At the river, the guides stamped our entrance permits at the ticket counter of the national park.
+We crossed the river in a primitive wooden canoe, while a huge crocodile was peacefully floating in the water just fifteen meters from us.

 When we reached the other riverbank, we had our first survival lesson up in a wooden observatory.
 If we met a rhino, we climbed seven meters in a tree or ran in zigzag; rhinos have a big body and can run only in a straight line.
 If we met a bear, we had to stay in a group, clap and make noise, but not run.
-Ramo had a big bamboo stick which he would have used to fight with a bear a couple of years before.
+Ramo had a big bamboo stick which he had used to fight with a bear a couple of years before.
 If we met an elephant, we had to run into a thick forest where the elephant couldn’t follow us.
-Surprisingly though, if we met a Bengal tiger, we had to stay still, not move at all, not make noise and keep eye contact with the animal; otherwise, it would run away.
+Surprisingly though, if we met a Bengal tiger, we had to stay still, not move at all, not make noise, and keep eye contact with the animal; otherwise, it would run away.

 The third day in Sauraha

-Short Description: I went to see the elephant bath at the Rapti River and in the afternoon I was on an elephant safari in the buffer zone of Chitwan National Park.
+Short Description: I went to see the elephant bath at the Rapti River and in the afternoon, I was on an elephant safari in the buffer zone of Chitwan National Park.

 When we crossed the river once again, we saw another crocodile but didn’t fear as the elephants are massive big animals, tall and very safe.
 A group of tourists passed by in a wooden canoe along the river and waved to us.
 After that, we entered another forest where we saw monkeys with their infants in the trees and a herd of spotted deer in a small meadow with an observatory.

-In the evening, all the world nations gathered under the mosquito net in the dining hall of the eco lodge: Thomas from Lithuania, Barbara from Germany, an American girl, two Indian girls, an Austrian couple, and I lost count of.
+In the evening, all the world nations gathered under the mosquito net in the dining hall of the eco-lodge: Thomas from Lithuania, Barbara from Germany, an American girl, two Indian girls, an Austrian couple, and I lost count of.